HaiFaessen/Arduin-Shuttle-Train-Project/README.md

 This Sketch is to use an Arduino to controll a DC Locomotive as a Shuttle between 2 end points

+Version V1.07 is the basic version in which the shuttle train just moves from let to right and back without a pause Version V1.08 is an enhanced version which does not use the delay to pause the sketch it uses a millis function in which the sketch is not interrupted
+              in this version the rtain will also wait for 10 seconds at each end to make it more natural.

 The Sketches are as Is and are free to use and Modify.

 ======================================================================= Legal Notice: Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: